 - Q{sw} is the switching charge.

-- Ion is the turnon gate-drive current.
+- Ion is the turnon gate-driving current.

-- I{off} is the turnoff gate-drive current.
+- I{off} is the turnoff gate-driving current.
+(19)

 If the switching charge is not given in the MOSFET data sheet, it can be estimated by gate-to-drain charge (Q{GD}) and gate-to-source charge (Q{GS}):